kjpou1/regimetry/README.md

 ### 2. **Embedding Pipeline**

-- **Pass each window through a Transformer encoder (default),** which maps the window into a dense latent representation.
+* **Each rolling window is passed through a Transformer encoder** that uses positional encoding to preserve temporal structure and self-attention to learn nonlinear dependencies within the window.
+* This produces a dense, contextualized embedding that reflects local market dynamics.
-- This step is modular and can later be replaced with alternative architectures (e.g., autoencoders, SimCLR, CNNs).
+* The architecture is modular and can be swapped with alternatives such as autoencoders, SimCLR, or CNN-based encoders.

 ### 3. **Clustering**
 - Standardize the embeddings